FigueroaGit/ClientesProspectos/README.md

 ### Android Studio

 1. `Android Studio` -> `File` -> `New` -> `From Version control` -> `Git`
-2. Enter `https://github.com/shahzadansari/RickAndMorty.git` into URL field and press `Clone` button
+2. Enter `https://github.com/FigueroaGit/ClientesProspectos.git` into URL field and press `Clone` button

 ### Command-line And Android Studio

-1. Run `git clone https://github.com/shahzadansari/RickAndMorty.git` command to clone the project
+1. Run `git clone https://github.com/FigueroaGit/ClientesProspectos.git` command to clone the project
 2. Open `Android Studio` and select `File | Open...` from the menu.
 Select the cloned directory and press `Open` button

 ## ⏭️ Future Work
 - Add Room database for persistance
 - Enhance UI
-- Modularize
+- Modularize code

 ## 🤝 Want to Contribute?
 All contributions are welcomed.
 This project is still in development.
-If you encounter any problems, please create an issue [here](https://github.com/shahzadansari/RickAndMorty/issues) & if you want to contribute to this project, PRs are welcomed! 🙂
+If you encounter any problems, please create an issue [here](https://github.com/FigueroaGit/ClientesProspectos/issues) & if you want to contribute to this project, PRs are welcomed! 🙂

 ## 👨‍💻 Developed By